App Volumes Architecture

 - Package VMDKs are mounted as read-only and can be shared among all desktop VMs within the data center.

 - Writable Volumes are dedicated to individual users and are mounted as the user authenticates to the desktop.
-Writable Volumes are user-centric and roam with the user for nonpersistent desktops.
+Writable Volumes are user-centric and roam with the user for non-persistent desktops.

 Note: When files and registry entries exist in multiple places, the files and registry entries in Writable Volumes will always take precedence over files and registry keys in packages and in the base image.

-Table 9: Implementation Strategy for App Volumes Writable Volumes
+Table 9: Implementation strategy for App Volumes Writable Volumes

 Decision | Writable Volumes were created for and assigned to end users who required the ability to install their own applications.
 The UIA-only Writable Volume template was used. |